Lartsch/FediAct/README.md

 If you have set your home server correctly, you can now interact on other Mastodon servers.

-**Note:**
+**Please note:**
 - If FediAct is running, a small icon will be displayed in the bottom right corner
 - Also, it is indicated while content is resolving or when it could not be resolved
 - Performance depends on your home server and the external server you are browsing (read more [below](#additional-notes))
-- Some toots can't be resolved to your home (e.g. when searching for the post manually wouldn't work either)
+- Some toots can't be resolved to your home (e.g. when searching the post manually wouldn't work either)
 - It's NOT recommended to disable the API delay (servers use rate limiting and might block your IP)

 ## FAQ